-Give a Creative Twist to your Usual Short Tresses.
+Give a Creative Twist to Trimmed Tresses.

-Start with a short-to-medium haircut and loose perm, the result will be permanent curls you can wash and wear.
+Start from a short-to-medium haircut and loose perm, the result will be permanent curls you can wash and wear.
 The curls should be jostled as little as possible and may require some attention in the morning.
 If you're prone to frizzies, you may need to apply a small amount of product to give the curls the sleek look you desire.

-Dip Your Toe In.
+Dip a Toe In.

 The best face shapes for the short and curly look aren't what you might suspect.
 Long, oval and square faces work particularly well.
 The reason is the shortness offsets long faces while the curls give curves to square faces.
-The best hairstyle for your face shape is one that offsets any perceived weaknesses.
+The best hairstyle for any individual face shape is one that offsets any perceived weaknesses.
 Countless celebrities wear short, loose curls including Vivica Fox.
-The style's classic, yet trendy, working its way in and out of Hollywood circles with frequency.
+The style's classic, yet trendy, working its way in and out of Hollywood circles with epic frequency.
 Give yourself a Hollywood makeover by starting with a short curled hairstyle.
-You may find that this stunning style is a lot more fun and easier to maintain than you thought.
+You may find this stunning style is a lot more fun and easier to maintain than you thought.

 Dark Bob on the Medium Side.

-The list of celebrities that have rocked the short bob look is lengthy.
+The list of celebrities that have rocked the short bob is lengthy.
 Many Hollywood A-listers from Victoria Beckham to Christina Aguilera have worn the look at one time or another, many returning to the style year after year.
 The short bob is easy to maintain and looks great on any woman, it continues to be one of the most requested styles at salons.
 The style is particularly flattering on smaller faces, complementing delicate features and balancing out the face.
 Try a short bob today and experience the wonder of simple styling.

 Functional and Beautiful.